Processo passo passo per modelli prototipi di stampaggio a iniezione di materie plastiche

 Before finalizing the design:

-1. Utilizzo CAD Modelling (PER ESEMPIO., Solidworks, Fusione 360) to create 3D models—share these with your mold maker to avoid miscommunication.
+1. Utilizzo CAD Modelling (per esempio., SolidWorks, Fusione 360) to create 3D models—share these with your mold maker to avoid miscommunication.

 3. Mold Preparation for Prototypes

-Mold Components & Passaggi di preparazione
+Mold Components & Preparation Steps

-ComponenteScopoPrototype-Specific Tips
+ComponentScopoPrototype-Specific Tips

-Mold BaseProvides structure for the moldUse standard-sized aluminum bases (PER ESEMPIO., 150×150 mm) to cut costs.
+Mold BaseProvides structure for the moldUse standard-sized aluminum bases (per esempio., 150×150 mm) to cut costs.

-Cavità & CoresShape the prototype (cavity = outer surface; core = inner surface)For single-cavity molds (most prototypes), machine cavities directly into the aluminum—faster than multi-cavity molds.
+Cavities & CoresShape the prototype (cavity = outer surface; core = inner surface)For single-cavity molds (most prototypes), machine cavities directly into the aluminum—faster than multi-cavity molds.

-Canali di raffreddamentoCool the mold to set the resinDrill simple straight channels (instead of complex curved ones) — aluminum cools quickly, so basic channels work.
+Cooling ChannelsCool the mold to set the resinDrill simple straight channels (instead of complex curved ones) — aluminum cools quickly, so basic channels work.

-Heating ElementsWarm the mold (for resins with high melting points)Skip unless using resins like PC (punto di fusione >220° C.).
+Heating ElementsWarm the mold (for resins with high melting points)Skip unless using resins like PC (punto di fusione >220°C).
 Aluminum retains heat well, so extra heating is rarely needed.

 Mold Making Process

-3. Mold Assembly: Assemble components loosely first—test fit with a dummy resin (PER ESEMPIO., cera) to ensure alignment.
+3. Mold Assembly: Assemble components loosely first—test fit with a dummy resin (per esempio., cera) to ensure alignment.
 Tighten screws only after test fitting.

 4. The Injection Molding Process for Prototypes